FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 {{RFC9234}} can detect and prevent BGP route leaks by adding a new BGP OPEN Role capability and OTC transitive path attribute.
 However, it may be forged.

-When using BGP route leak prevention with FC-BGP, it SHOULD tell the neighbor its BGP Role as {{Section 4. of RFC9234}}.
-If the peer's role is Customer, Peer, or RS-Client, the Flags-OTC SHOULD be set to 1.
+When using BGP route leak prevention with FC-BGP, it SHOULD tell the neighbor its BGP Role as {{Section 4 of RFC9234}}.
+If the peer's role is Customer, Peer, or RS-Client, the Flags-OTC MUST be set to 1 on route advertisement.
 Then, the route SHOULD subsequently go only to the Customers.
+It is worth noting that if the recently added FC Segment already set the Flags-OTC flag, it MUST NOT be propagated to Providers, Peers, or RSes.

 # Processing a Received FC-BGP UPDATE Message